 The familiarity of my side of the bed, from where my phone lays to where the lamp switch is, gives me peace before I go to sleep.
-Sometimes, when I rearrange my bedroom furniture, I find that it’s harder to sleep for a few nights, because everything feels a little too different.
+Sometimes, when I rearrange my bedroom furniture, I find that it’s harder to sleep for a few nights because everything feels a little too different.
 Again, think of sleeping in a hotel.
 That is what sleeping on the wrong side of bed feels like.

 3. Body Position

 Mike and I tend to sleep facing away from each other.
 We rarely sleep facing the same direction, and never sleep facing one another.
 When we switched sides, everything was off.
-Our knees were hitting each other, we couldn’t get comfortable, and snuggling close was NOT an option because we couldn’t get relax facing certain directions.
+Our knees were hitting each other, we couldn’t get comfortable, and snuggling close was NOT an option because we couldn’t get relaxed facing certain directions.